mac1253/drupal-signage/README.md

 Do this for any other building and change the settings accordingly.

+#### Setting up User Roles and Accounts
+*Click Save on after all changes!*
+1. In the admin bar click People.

+2. At the top of the page, click the Roles tab

+3. Click the +Add role button.

+4. Give the role a name.
+I gave the role name Uploader

+5. On the page Roles page, click the little arrow next to edit

+6. Scroll down until you see a permission that says something along the lines of: slide: Create new content.

+7. Click the check box to the right of it.
+CLick save on the bottom

+8. The role has now been created.

+##### How to create an account
+1. In the admin bar click People

+2. At the top click the +Add People button.

+3. Fill out all the information such Email, Username, password and confirm password.

+4. Click the Active radio button under Status.
+This makes the account active.

+5. Under Roles title, toggle Uploader.

+6. Scroll down and click the Create New account button.
+This user can only create slides

+This user may now sign in and create slides by clicking the Slide management link in at the top of the page.

 # Congrats your done!
 ## Some important info:
 #### #1.
 I'd recommend making some more dummy content with different pictures to see the slideshow in action!